AshRouth/SOC/_motions/Land Use Draft Voting Paper.markdown

 ---
 ## Synopsis

 This policy paper aims to amend the current policy that impacts on land use in the United Kingdom.
-It defines our key outcomes and principles, which are based on and consistent with the Philosophical Basis and existing policy and outlines policies and ways to achieve them via a range of [Note from SOC - Synopsis word limit reached]
+It defines our key outcomes and principles, which are based on and consistent with the Philosophical Basis and existing policy and outlines policies and ways to achieve them via a range of relevant policy levers.

 ## Motion